Olamidehash1234/Olamidehash1234/README.md

 # Hi, I'm Olamide! 👋

-I am a passionate Computer Science student at The Federal Polytechnic Ilaro, driven by a curiosity for technology and a love for coding.
+I am a passionate Web developer, driven by a curiosity for technology and a love for coding.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![Olamidehash1234's Stats](https://github-readme-stats.vercel.app/api?username=Olamidehash1234&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

 ## 🚀 About Me

 - 🔭 I'm currently pursuing my BSC in Computer Science.
-- 📝 I have developed in-depth, long-form solutions on my website accumulating over 1k views within just 3 months.
+- 📝 I have developed in-depth, long-form solutions on my so many client website accumulating over 5k views within just 3 months.

 ## Tech Stack